re-innovation/relogger/README.md

 # To Do

 * PCB redesign with no display.
-Fits onto solar LiPo unit if needed.
+Fits onto solar LiPo unit if needed. - REMOVED DISPLAY
 * PCB design with display shield for front
 * Add protection on the input lines (1N4148 up to + and GND).
 Over AND undervoltage protection
 * Config on SD card
 * Test Nano power consumption
 * Code full redesign
-* Debounce in hardware
+* Debounce in hardware - DONE
-* HC12 Data connection to Wifi Logger unit
+* HC12 Data connection to Wifi Logger unit - DONE

 # Changes to make

-* Sort out Vin connection
+* Sort out Vin connection - DONE
-* Serial data connection without power (offset is affected by 5V voltage)
+* Serial data connection without power (offset is affected by 5V voltage) - Use serial connector for this
-* Debounce wih buffer/filter
+* Debounce wih buffer/filter- DONE
-* Ground connection to SD card unit
+* Ground connection to SD card unit - DONE